OP 40 (Oxycontin 40 mg)

 OxyContin is used in the treatment of chronic pain; pain and belongs to the drug class narcotic analgesics.
-There is no proven risk in humans during pregnancy.
+FDA has not classified the drug for risk during pregnancy.
 OxyContin 40 mg is classified as a Schedule 2 controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: